Genre (academic)

 objective point of view, adherence to objective cause-effect logic, use of goal-oriented characters to direct our attention and elicit our sympathies, a progression to narrative closure

-easier task in RD because of near monopoly of BBC and fixedness of slots, as Afternoon
+easier task in radio drama because of near monopoly of BBC and fixedness of slots, as Afternoon Plays

 they do sit still for a group portrait